grafana/grafana/docs/sources/datasources/azuremonitor.md

 ### Table queries

 Queries are written in the [Kusto Query Language](https://docs.microsoft.com/en-us/azure/governance/resource-graph/concepts/query-language).
-Please note that not all Kusto language features are available in ARG.
+Not all Kusto language features are available in ARG.
 An Azure Resource Graph query is formatted as table data.

 If your credentials give you access to multiple subscriptions, then you can choose multiple subscriptions before entering queries.